viamrobotics/docs/docs/appendix/glossary.md

 <a id="remote_anchor" />**Remote**: A robot part which is controlled by another robot part.
 The connection from one part to another part.
-Remotes are established using direct gRPC or gRPC via WebRTC.
+Remotes are established using direct gRPC or gRPC through WebRTC.
 Within a robot, a main part always establishes a remote to each of the other parts associated with the robot.
 When a remote is established, the part establishing the remote will surface all of the other part’s resources as its own.
 A client application connecting to the part will see all of the part’s local resources and remote resources.